GFNOrg/torchgfn/README.md

 If the states (as represented in the `States` class) need to be transformed to another format before being processed (by neural networks for example), then the environment should define a `preprocessor` attribute, which should be an instance of the [base preprocessor class](gfn/envs/preprocessors/base.py).
 If no preprocessor is defined, the states are used as is (actually transformed using  [`IdentityPreprocessor`](gfn/envs/preprocessors/base.py), which transforms the state tensors to `FloatTensor`s).
 Implementing your own preprocessor requires defining the `preprocess` function, and the `output_shape` attribute, which is a tuple representing the shape of *one* preprocessed state.

-Optionally, you can define a static `get_states_indices` method that assigns a unique integer number to each state if the environment allows it, and a `n_states` property that returns an integer representing the number of states (excluding $s_f$) in the environment.
+Optionally, you can define a static `get_states_indices` method that assigns a unique integer number to each state if the environment allows it, and a `n_states` property that returns an integer representing the number of states (excluding $s_f$) in the environment. `get_terminating_states_indices` can also be implemented and serves the purpose of uniquely identifying terminating states of the environment.

-For more details, take a look at [HyperGrid](gfn/envs/hypergrid.py).
+For more details, take a look at [HyperGrid](gfn/envs/hypergrid.py), an environment where all states are terminating states, or at [DiscreteEBM](gfn/envs/discrete_ebm.py), where all trajectories are of the same length but only some states are terminating.

 ### Other containers
 Besides the `States` class, other containers of states are available: